dominiksmolinski3/esx_medicaments/README.md

 I'm open to all suggestions and if you need help don't be afraid to open tickets in the 'Issues' tab.

 Open for pull requests.

-## Working on
-Adding progressbar while using meds

 ## Legal